-USACE requires compensatory mitigation for all permanent impacts to streams and wetlands, which would be developed during the Section 404/401 permitting process.
+USACE and VDEQ require compensatory mitigation for all permanent impacts to streams and wetlands and VDEQ may also require mitigation for functional and productivity loss due to shading impacts.
+Mitigation measures would be developed during the Section 404/401 permitting process.
 Mitigation ratios are typically 1:1 for impacts to estuarine emergent wetlands; mitigation for intertidal impacts is typically determined on a per case basis and is generally in the range of 1:1; no mitigation is typically required for open water impacts but could be requested by the regulatory agencies during the permitting process.

-As of April 2023, per the USACE Regulatory In-lieu Fee and Bank Tracking System, no commercial credits are available in the project watersheds (Hydrologic Unit Code [HUC] 2040304, HUC 2040303).
+As of October 2023, per the USACE Regulatory In-lieu Fee and Bank Tracking System, no commercial credits are available in the project watersheds (Hydrologic Unit Code [HUC] 2040304, HUC 2040303).
 NASA may purchase Advance/In-lieu Fee credits from the Virginia Aquatic Resources Trust Fund, if credits become available.
 Otherwise, NASA would evaluate on-site mitigation options.
 In accordance with existing regulations and standard permit conditions, all areas with temporary impacts, if any, would be restored to original contours and re-vegetated with the same or similar species.

-Periodic maintenance and repair during the 75-year lifespan of the bridge is not likely to have impacts on wetlands; however, NASA would evaluate the proposed activities on a case-by-case basis and would obtain permits as needed for impacts to waters and wetlands.
+Periodic maintenance and repair during the 75-year lifespan of the bridge and to the utility lines is not likely to have impacts on wetlands; however, NASA would evaluate the proposed activities on a case-by-case basis and would obtain permits as needed for impacts to waters and wetlands.